liamsmith3194/ace-of-steaks/README.md

 -   [Bootstrap](https://getbootstrap.com/) was used to create the framework for the site, including the grid set up and other components such as buttons and alerts.
 -   [Font Awesome](https://fontawesome.com/) was used for the social media icons within the collapsable navigation bar.
 -   [Google Fonts](https://fonts.google.com/) was used to import the 'Bebas Neue' and 'Montserrat' into the style.css file.
--   [GitPod](https://gitpod.io/) was used to create and update the website throughout via the terminal to push changes to GitHub.
+-   [GitPod](https://gitpod.io/) was used to create and update the website throughout, via the terminal to push changes to GitHub.
 -   [GitHub](https://github.com/) was used to commit changes during development and ensure no work was lost.
 -   [EmailJS](https://www.emailjs.com/) was used to send email booking confirmations to the user.
 -   [Figma](https://figma.com/) was used to create the wireframes during the design process.